We're updating our terminology in Jira

 Find recent issues

-Use quick search to find items that you've worked on recently, like issues, projects, boards, queues, and more.
+Use quick search to find items that you've worked on recently, like work items, projects, boards, queues, and more.

 To use quick search: